mongodb-university/Bluehawk/README.md

 ### Emphasize

-The `emphasize` highlights marked lines in formatted output.
+The `emphasize` command highlights marked lines in formatted output.
 `emphasize` makes it easier to keep the correct lines highlighted when you update code samples, because it calculates the highlighted line numbers for you.

-You can use `replace` as either a block command or a line command.
+You can use `emphasize` as either a block command or a line command.

 > 💡 The emphasize command only applies to [formatted output](#format).
 > Use the `--format` flag with Bluehawk CLI to get formatted output.